andreasfloros/Draw2D-Reimplementation/doc/Sheet_interfaces.md

 # Functions: Helper functions by Sheet

-The following are provided by Sheet for common use.
+The following are provided by Sheet for common use and can be found in Helpers.fs

 ```
 type BB = //bounding box